Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain

 In recent years, Large Language Models (LLMs) have demonstrated remarkable language and reasoning capabilities \citep{kojima2022large, huang-chang-2023-towards}.
 The ability to ask informative and effective questions is crucial for employing these systems as successful user assistants on a large scale.
-Although LLMs generate reasonable questions, their questions are generally characterised by low informativeness and limited success in the 20 Questions game \citep{INLG23}.
-Recent studies have emerged to improve the informativeness of LLMs questions. \citet{Apple} improve open-source LLMs via Reinforcement Learning and Behavioral Cloning (i.e., small models learn from bigger LLMs' data).
-Without training models, \citet{hu:unce24} propose a re-ranking strategy based on EIG.
-Differently from them, we propose a training strategy leveraging EIG as a refined signal with direct preference optimization.
-Unlike other approaches, all steps of our method are accomplished by the same open-source model, without requiring annotation or feedback signals from external models.
+Although LLMs have demonstrated their ability to play the 20 Questions game, their questions are characterised by low informativeness and limited success \citep{INLG23}.
+Recent studies have emerged to improve the informativeness of LLMs' questions. \citet{Apple} improve open-source LLMs via Reinforcement Learning and Behavioral Cloning from larger LLMs' data.
+Relying on LLMs' ability to generate diverse questions and provide reliable answers \citep{piriyakulkij2023activepreference, Testoni23}, \citet{hu:unce24} propose an inference-time re-ranking strategy based on EIG.
+Differently from them, we propose a training strategy leveraging EIG as a refined signal with a preference optimization algorithm.
+Unlike other approaches, all the steps of our method are accomplished by the same open-source model, without requiring annotation or feedback signals from external models.

 This study aims to improve the informativeness of questions generated by LLMs, thereby leading to more efficient agents.
 The 20 Questions Game serves as a testbed to illustrate the feasibility of our approach.
 To achieve our aim, we propose a method involving three steps: sampling multiple questions, questions' evaluation in terms of EIG, and training with preference optimization.
 In the first step, the model generates a set of possible questions, and it computes the EIG for each question.
 This set of questions, along with the corresponding EIG values, as a proxy for the questions' informativeness, is used for Direct Preference Optimization (DPO; \citealt{rafailov2024direct}).
-Our results show that EIG is a strong training signal to improve the question-asking capabilities of current LLMs and overcome their shortcomings in asking effective questions.\footnote{Code and data will be made available, CC BY license, upon acceptance.}
+Our results show that EIG is a strong training signal to improve the question-asking capabilities of current LLMs and overcome their shortcomings in asking effective questions.\footnote{Code and data are available at \url{https://github.com/dmazzaccara/LearningToAsk}}